Archive The Effects of Social Media on Parents and Parenting

 How Should You Balance Your Family’s Social Media Usage?

-Balancing a family’s social media usage is no easy feat, and it might need a confident parenting style.
+Balancing a family’s social media usage is no easy feat and might require a confident parenting style.
 But there are a few tips parents can use to start things off.

 Prioritize Your Child

-If you see that your child is bored, if they’re talking to you, or want your attention, understand that it means it’s time for the phones to go away.
+If you see that your child is talking to you or wants your attention, it means it’s time for the phones to go away.
 Prioritizing your child’s needs is the most important guideline you can use for parenting.
-Whenever you’re using social media, think of whether your time could be better used if you were interacting with your child or resting, or doing anything else.
+Whenever you’re using social media, think of whether your time could be better used if you were interacting with your child, resting, or doing anything else.

 Limit Your Child’s Screen Time